Overview

 • Phase 6 - New Equilibrium: Hash rate stabilizes at a level where mining economics are sustainable for efficient operators, typically within 3-6 months post-halving

 Publicly traded mining companies provide unique transparency into the economics of Bitcoin production.
 Marathon Digital, Riot Platforms, CleanSpark, and Bitfarms all report detailed quarterly metrics that investors can use to assess the health of the mining industry.
-Key metrics to monitor include fleet efficiency (measured in joules per terahash, or J/TH), average electricity cost per kilowatt-hour, BTC production relative to deployed hash rate, and the fully loaded cash cost per bitcoin mined.
+Key metrics to monitor include fleet throughput (measured in joules per terahash, or J/TH), average electricity cost per kilowatt-hour, BTC production relative to deployed hash rate, and the fully loaded cash cost per bitcoin mined.
 These figures reveal whether miners are operating sustainably and how much margin exists at current BTC prices.

 The cost-of-production model has historically served as a useful fundamental floor indicator for Bitcoin's price.
-When BTC price approaches or drops below the average miner's all-in production cost, selling pressure from miners naturally decreases -- they cannot sell at a loss indefinitely.
+When BTC price approaches or drops below the average miner's all-in production cost, selling pressure from miners naturally decreases, they cannot sell at a loss indefinitely.
 Meanwhile, the difficulty adjustment mechanism ensures that hash rate (and therefore energy expenditure) contracts to match the available revenue, establishing a natural equilibrium.
 While not a hard floor, extended periods with price below average production cost have historically been followed by price recovery, as the economics of the mining industry self-correct.

 Metric Description Current Approximate

-Network Hash Rate Total computational power securing the network ~615 EH/s
+Network Hash Rate Total computational power securing the network ~950 EH/s

 Block Reward New BTC minted per block (post-April 2024 halving) 3.125 BTC